 Wild Bird Scoop Blog takes you away to the intriguing world of bird watching through bird feeders, bird houses, bird baths and so much more, in your backyard habitat.
 You will find lots of interesting info about this great hobby.

-Pest control at bird feeders can be an aggravating pursuit or a well planned and managed victory.
+Pest control at bird feeders can be an aggravating situation or a well planned and managed victory.

-Heated bird baths provide a necessity of life for our feathered friends and another way to promote great backyard birding.
+Heated bird baths provide a necessity of life for our feathered friends during freezing weather and another way to promote great backyard birding.